Sciss/LucreConfluent/README.md

 ### creating an IntelliJ IDEA project

-To develop the sources of TemporalObjects, we recommend to use IntelliJ IDEA.
+To develop the sources of this library, we recommend to use IntelliJ IDEA.
 If you haven't globally installed the sbt-idea plugin yet, create the following contents in `~/.sbt/plugins/build.sbt`:

     resolvers += "sbt-idea-repo" at "http://mpeltonen.github.com/maven/"

     addSbtPlugin("com.github.mpeltonen" % "sbt-idea" % "1.1.0")

 Then to create the IDEA project, run `sbt gen-idea`.

-### download

-The current version can be downloaded from [github.com/Sciss/TemporalObjects](http://github.com/Sciss/TemporalObjects).